giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 ![](https://llava-vl.github.io/images/llava_arch.png)
 *Illustration: LLaVA architecture ([LLaVA Blog](https://llava-vl.github.io/))*

-They call this mapping the "projection", and it is trained on image/caption pairs while keeping the vision and language models frozen.
+The authors call this mapping the "projection", and it is trained on image/caption pairs while keeping the vision and language models frozen.
 This projection and the language model are tuned during "visual instruction tuning", a second, more expensive, training stage aimed at teaching the model to follow instructions on visual tasks.

 In the first LLaVA, this abstractor was as simple linear projection.
 In consequent versions (LLaVA 1.5 and 1.6/NeXT), it was swapped for a more expressive Multi-Layer Perceptron (MLP).